giampaolo/confix/docs/index.rst

 ==============================

-You may want to do this in case you have an app with different components and you want to control everything from a single config file having different sections.
+You may want to do this in case you have an app with different components and you want to control everything from a single configuration file having different sections.
 Example:

 python file: